 Indiana Jones Adventure: Temple of the Crystal Skull is great, albeit pretty similar to the Disneyland version.
 The queue is great and the attraction has a high capacity so the line moves fairly fast.
 This isn’t a bad use of a FastPass but there are others more popular.

 Nemo & Friends SeaRider is currently popular at Tokyo DisneySea, in large part because the attraction is fairly new.
-While we like some of the other attractions already mentioned here, SeaRider can have big lines with an uninteresting queue.
+While we like some of the other attractions already mentioned here, SeaRider can have long waits with an uninteresting queue.
 Get a FastPass in the afternoon here if they’re available.

 That leaves Journey to the Center of the Earth as the last attraction standing.
 Located inside the park’s icon, this roller coaster/dark ride hybrid is brilliant and earns points for being original to the park.
 If you aren’t getting a FastPass at Toy Story Mania then this should be your first stop.